PurelyCode/gem-yorditests/README.md

 In the config.json the property masked_area: is available in the root and in individual screens in the test_benchmarks array.
 Placing a mask in root will have the mask be applied to all screens during the comparision.
 Placing the mask on a screen will apply the mask only to that screen.
 So the screens get compared after both the benchmark and resulting screenshot have all global and local masks applied.

+At some point you will want to update your benchmarks, for example if the design has changed.
+If you are using YordiTests.com then if you sync your tests with the online store you can make the screenshot the benchmark online and then re-fetch the benchmarks from the comand with `yordi fetch -b`.

+However if you are running in standalone mode to update a benchmark at the moment you must manually copy the screenshot into the benchmark folder in the subdirectories of .yordi_tests.
+Eventually a command will be added to make this easier.

 ## Development